Action Alerts2026-04-03T12:24:03-07:00

 We Need A Post-New Start Agreement to Limit Nuclear Weapons

-The New Start Treaty expires on February 5, 2026.
+The New Start Treaty expired on February 5, 2026.
 The agreement is a successor to over 30 years of previous agreements that limited the deployment of dangerous nuclear warheads and restricted the arms race at the height of the Cold War.
 The Treaty cannot be extended, and there are no ongoing negotiations.
 Public awareness of the issue is at an all-time low.
 This needs to change.

 Nuclear weapons affect every living thing on the planet, their existence a literal “Doomsday Machine” that can end human civilization in half an hour.
 Agreements like New Start have played an essential role in limiting the risk posed by nukes.
 Proposals for nuclear modernization already exceed $1 trillion, while estimates for a new nuclear missile defense system (Golden Dome) range from $831 billion to $3.6 trillion.
 All while the production and testing of nuclear weapons have poisoned hundreds of thousands of people.
 We are up against some difficult challenges, but we can make a positive difference.

-In the weeks and months ahead SF Bay PSR will be working with our networks to:
+SF Bay PSR will be working with our networks to:

-- Create stronger pressure for a renewal of common sense U.S.-Russian disarmament diplomacy and the start of bilateral U.S.-China nuclear risk reduction talks
+• Create stronger pressure for a renewal of common sense U.S.-Russian disarmament diplomacy and the start of bilateral U.S.-China nuclear risk reduction talks

-- Campaign against the start of a U.S. nuclear weapons buildup after New START expires
+• Campaign against the start of a U.S. nuclear weapons buildup after New START expires

-- Oppose the resumption of nuclear weapons testing for any reason
+• Oppose the resumption of nuclear weapons testing for any reason

-- Point out that “Golden Dome” is not a serious solution.
+• Point out that “Golden Dome” is not a serious solution.
 It doesn’t exist, it won’t work, its exorbitantly expensive, and it will only drive China and Russia to expand their strategic nuclear arsenals to be able to overwhelm and/or evade any future U.S. missile defenses.

-- We can take comfort in the fact that the American people are with us according to a recent survey.
+• We can take comfort in the fact that the American people are with us according to a recent survey.

 ACTION